100+ Best Fundraising Ideas for Everyone in 2024

 84. Auction

-With auctions, because the donor is getting something tangible for their donation, donor burnout decreases and contributor loyalty increases.
-Not only do donors appreciate getting something in return for their donation, but if someone who has not donated before wins something at the auction, they often turn into a strong supporter.
+Because the donor is getting something tangible for their donation during an auction, donor burnout decreases and contributor loyalty increases.
+Not only do donors appreciate getting something in return, but someone who may not have donated before may now become a loyal supporter if they win!

 To maximize your chances of success, use a professional auctioneer who specializes in fundraising auctions.
 An experienced fundraising auctioneer can more than double, even triple the funds raised.